Reviews You Can Rely On

 Neoprene Booties

-A bootie may be best if you love swimming or surfing or immerse your feet in cold water for long periods.
+A bootie may be best if you love swimming or surfing, or immerse your feet in cold water for long periods.
 Constructed of neoprene, this type of water shoe is comfortable and warm.
 They're designed to fit snugly, like a glove.
 The neoprene will absorb and hold water in its porous fabric.
-When your body warms the water in the fabric, it acts like an insulation.
+When your body warms the water in the fabric, it acts like an insulator.
 These boots are incredibly comfortable as they are lightweight and flexible, designed to aid efficient swimming.
-They also have an outsole designed to stick to smooth surfaces, like the face of a surfboard or stand-up paddle board.
+They also have an outsole designed to stick to smooth surfaces, like the face of a surfboard or paddleboard.
 The thicker outsole also offers insulation underfoot for cold days on the water.
 While these boots are an excellent choice for play in the water and on boats, they are not the most durable.
 As a result, if you're planning on doing a lot of water-based hiking, consider a shoe with a thicker and more supportive outsole instead.

 water shoes - neoprene booties offer excellent insulation and comfort for long...